-MAIN MEMORY PAGE READ: A main memory read allows the user to read data directly from any one of the 4096 pages in the main memory, bypassing both of the data buffers and leaving the contents of the buffers unchanged.
+MAIN MEMORY PAGE READ: A main memory read allows the user to read data directly from any one of the 8192 pages in the main memory, bypassing both of the data buffers and leaving the contents of the buffers unchanged.
 To start a page read, the 8-bit opcode, 52H, is followed by 24 address bits and 32 don't care bits.
-In the AT45DB161, the first two address bits are reserved for larger density devices (see Notes on page 10), the next 12 address bits (PA11-PA0) specify the page address, and the next 10 address bits (BA9-BA0) specify the starting byte address within the page.
+In the AT45DB321, the first address bit is reserved for larger density devices (see Notes on page 10), the next 13 address bits (PA12-PA0) specify the page address, and the next 10 address bits (BA9-BA0) specify the starting byte address within the page.
 The 32 don't care bits which follow the 24 address bits are sent to initialize the read operation.
 Following the 32 don't care bits, additional pulses on SCK result in serial data being output on the SO (serial output) pin.
-The \overline{CS} pin must remain low during the loading of the opcode, the address bits, and the reading of data.
+The $\overline{\text{CS}}$ pin must remain low during the loading of the opcode, the address bits, and the reading of data.
 When the end of a page in main memory is reached during a main memory page read, the device will continue reading at the beginning of the same page.
-A low-to-high transition on the \overline{CS} pin will terminate the read operation and tri-state the SO pin.
+A low to high transition on the $\overline{\text{CS}}$ pin will terminate the read operation and tri-state the SO pin.

 BUFFER READ: Data can be read from either one of the two buffers, using different opcodes to specify which buffer to read from.
 An opcode of 54H is used to read data from buffer 1, and an opcode of 56H is used to read data from buffer 2.
 To perform a buffer read, the eight bits of the opcode must be followed by 14 don't care bits, 10 address bits, and eight don't care bits.
-Since the buffer size is 528 bytes, 10 address bits (BFA9-BFA0) are required to specify the first byte of data to be read from the buffer.
+Since the buffer size is 528-bytes, 10 address bits (BFA9-BFA0) are required to specify the first byte of data to be read from the buffer.
 The \overline{CS} pin must remain low during the loading of the opcode, the address bits, the don't care bits, and the reading of data.
 When the end of a buffer is reached, the device will continue reading back at the beginning of the buffer.
-A low-to-high transition on the \overline{CS} pin will terminate the read operation and tri-state the SO pin.
+A low to high transition on the \overline{CS} pin will terminate the read operation and tri-state the SO pin.

 MAIN MEMORY PAGE TO BUFFER TRANSFER: A page of data can be transferred from the main memory to either buffer 1 or buffer 2.
-An 8-bit opcode, 53H for buffer 1 and 55H for buffer 2, is followed by the two reserved bits, 12 address bits (PA11-PA0) which specify the page in main memory that is to be transferred, and 10 don't care bits.
-The \overline{CS} pin must be low while toggling the SCK pin to load the opcode, the address bits, and the don't care bits from the SI pin.
-The transfer of the page of data from the main memory to the buffer will begin when the \overline{CS} pin transitions from a low to a high state.
+An 8-bit opcode, 53H for buffer 1 and 55H for buffer 2, is followed by one reserved bit, 13 address bits (PA12-PA0) which specify the page in main memory that is to be transferred, and 10 don't care bits.
+The $\overline{\text{CS}}$ pin must be low while toggling the SCK pin to load the opcode, the address bits, and the don't care bits from the SI pin.
+The transfer of the page of data from the main memory to the buffer will begin when the $\overline{\text{CS}}$ pin transitions from a low to a high state.
 During the transfer of a page of data (t{XFR}), the status register can be read to determine whether the transfer has been completed or not.